Best time to visit Italy

 Best months to visit Italy

-In general, it’s true to say that even the most beautiful places in Italy feel unpleasantly hot and crowded in July and August
+In general, it’s true to say that even the most beautiful places in Italy feel unpleasantly hot and crowded in July and August.
+The pleasant weather in spring and fall makes these months ideal for exploring various regions, hiking, and experiencing local attractions.

 To help you decide when to visit Italy, read on for our month-by-month overview of what to expect from the weather in Italy around the year.

 Planning to visit Italy?
-Find inspiration in our customisable Italy itineraries, or talk to our local Italy travel experts.
+Find inspiration in our customizable Italy itineraries, or talk to our local Italy travel experts.

 Asciano with Val d'Orcia © Shutterstock